Saad123976/Henley-Passport-Index-Data-Analysis-using-Python-and-Tableau/README.md

 * Data Collection

-The data used in this analysis was obtainced via tidyteusday github repository, it comes from a comprehensive dataset containing information about passport rankings, visa-free access, and visa requirements for countries from 2006 to 2025.
+The data used in this analysis was obtained via tidytuesday github repository, it comes from a comprehensive dataset containing information about passport rankings, visa-free access, and visa requirements for countries from 2006 to 2025.
 The dataset is enriched with country-specific details such as visa-on-arrival, visa-required countries, and electronic travel authorizations (eTA).

 ***Python Analysis***